Are Coffee Grounds Good For Roses?

 If they are to be used in mulch it is advisable to combine, in moderation, with other good mulching material.

 Where To Source A Supply Of Used Coffee Grounds

-If you are a regular coffee drinker then a ready source of used coffee grounds will always be available at home.
+If you are a regular coffee drinker then a ready source of used coffee grounds for roses will always be available at home.

 However, what about those who may not enjoy coffee?
 Or those who cannot afford coffee beans or commercially ground coffee beans?

-Well, you will be happy to hear that with little to no effort you should have no problems sourcing enough used coffee grounds to satisfy whatever gardening or composting needs you may have.
+Well, you will be happy to hear that with little to no effort you should have no problems sourcing enough to satisfy whatever gardening or composting needs you may have.

-There are many places that would, most probably, be only too happy to give away coffee grounds for free:
+There are many places that would, most probably, be only too happy to give away leftover grounds for free:

-Many coffee shops would be happy to part with their spent coffee grounds.
+Many coffee shops would be happy to part with their spent coffee.
 A quick discussion with management should provide you with a long-term supply.